just520fun/IPSecStepbyStep/README.md

 Then we can restart the service :

  sudo service ipsec restart
+ or
+ systemctl restart ipsec
+ (systemctl restart strongswan  #in OrangePi)

 And check the logs :

 tail -n 100 /var/log/syslog
 or
 systemctl status ipsec.service
+(systemctl status strongswan  #in OrangePi)

 The end should looks like this :